Laryngeal Paralysis in Dogs - Causes & Treatment

 - Blood test with thyroid profile: it is important to rule out that the cause of the paralysis is hypothyroidism, since in these cases the treatment does not reverse the paralysis.
 In addition, specific laboratory tests may be performed to detect generalized neuromuscular diseases or myasthenia gravis.

 It is important to know that the handling of these dogs in the veterinary clinic must be especially careful, since stressful situations can trigger a cyanotic crisis.
-Take a look at our related article to find out what are the signs your dog is stressed.

 Treatment for laryngeal paralysis in dogs